Cubing the Sphere | Mixed Reality Installation

 Occlusion / Augmented reality

-The Zigguart - Virtual reality (VR)
+The Zigguart Virtual Reality Experience

 Location of all 8 speakers for full 8d sound in VR